survivejs/react-component-boilerplate/README.md

 If you don't want to use universal rendering for the React portion, set `RENDER_UNIVERSAL` to `false` at *webpack.config.babel.js*.

+### gh-pages

+The boilerplate includes a GitHub Pages specific portion for setting up a demo site for the component.
+The main commands handle with the details for you.
+Sometimes you might want to generate and deploy it by hand, or just investigate the generated bundle.

+* Building - **npm run gh-pages** - Builds the demo into `./gh-pages` directory.
+* Deploying - **npm run deploy-gh-pages** - Deploys the contents of `./gh-pages` to the `gh-pages` branch.
+GitHub will pick this up automatically.
+Your site will be available through *<user name>.github.io/<project name>`.
+* Generating stats - **npm run stats** - Generates stats that can be passed to [webpack analyse tool](https://webpack.github.io/analyse/).
+This is useful for investigating what the build consists of.

 ## Highlighting Demo

 ```js